Slinred/strato-certbot/README.md

 ### Run

-Run `./run.sh`

-### Get certificates

-A docker volume named "letsencrypt" will be created, the certificates can be found there ( `docker volume inspect letsencrypt` )
+Run `./run.sh` which will build and start the container in detached mode using docker-compose